poroping/terraform-provider-fortios/docs/resources/firewall_policy.md

 * `diffservcode_forward` - Change packet's DiffServ to this value.
 * `diffservcode_rev` - Change packet's reverse (reply) DiffServ to this value.
 * `disclaimer` - Enable/disable user authentication disclaimer.
 Valid values: `enable` `disable` .
+* `dlp_profile` - Name of an existing DLP profile.
+This attribute must reference one of the following datasources: `dlp.profile.name` .
 * `dlp_sensor` - Name of an existing DLP sensor.
 This attribute must reference one of the following datasources: `dlp.sensor.name` .
 * `dnsfilter_profile` - Name of an existing DNS filter profile.
 This attribute must reference one of the following datasources: `dnsfilter.profile.name` .
 * `dsri` - Enable DSRI to ignore HTTP server responses.
 Valid values: `enable` `disable` .